 More and more is out in the open.
 There are attempts to change the subject when curiosity about these subjects is on the rise - but notice how there is no direct pushback and there are no legal threats.
 Those who have foolishly acted as witting or unwitting mafia tools want zero attention to their roles here.

 Don Corleone surely smiles broadly in his grave.
 Never has Italian justice been trashed around the world on a scale anything like this.
-Very nice if groups who have rented Knox and become aware they were hoaxed choose to demand their $10,000 back right now.
+Very nice if groups who have rented Knox and become aware they were hoaxed choose to demand their $10,000 back.
 That’d end the blood-money flow at one stroke.

 Saturday, December 09, 2017